adamsa6/Task-Me-Anything/journals/yazan_salhani.md

 ## Journal Entry for 8/12/2024

 -   tested our edit task routes and created patch requests for editing the status of a task

+## Journal Entry for 8/13/2024

+-   we worked on the third part APIs and started working on the comments for our app